 Flexible Marketing Electives (6 Credits)

-Two additional marketing electives aligned with individual career objectives, selected from the following courses:
+Two additional graduate level marketing electives (minimum 6 credits total) aligned with individual academic and career objectives.

 (Note: not all electives are offered each semester)